The Bride

 Review:

-Underneath is a beautiful woman, played by Jennifer Beals.
-Sting changes his mind and does not want Brown to have her.
-He then goes on a rampage and destroys the laboratory.
-Everyone has to escape.
+Under the wrappings is the woman that will be dubbed Eva.
+Dr. Frankenstein changes his mind and does not want his creature to have her.
+He then goes on a rampage and destroys the laboratory, causing it to explode.

-Brown wanders the countryside, trying to find food and he encounters a dwarf who is being picked on, played by David Rappaport.
+The monster wanders the countryside, trying to find food and he encounters a dwarf who is being picked on by a group of children.
+His name is Rinaldo (David Rappaport).
 He is going to Budapest to join the circus so he can make money to go to Venice.
-He befriends the monstrous Brown to help him and join the circus as well.
+He befriends the creature, giving him the name Viktor and they journey together.

-Beals on the other hand is kept with Sting and she is taught the ways of being a lady.
-He has help from Geraldine Page to make this happen.
+Eva is kept with Frankenstein and she’s taught the ways of being a lady.
+He gets help from Mrs. Baumann (Geraldine Page).
 At first though, it is rough.
-She enters the room that Sting is in, completely naked and Page comes in, scolding her for what she is doing.
-They teach her how to read, write, culture and proper manners.
+Eva enters the room that the baron is in, completely naked and Mrs. Baumann scolds her.
+They teach Eva to read, write, culture and proper manners.
 This includes horseback riding as well.
-Sting has a friend who is interested in the beautiful Page; he is played by Anthony Higgins.
-We see that Sting seems to be more interested in making Beals a strong, independent woman to change how society views them.
+Frankenstein has a friend who is interested in what he’s doing, Clerval (Anthony Higgins).
+The story Frankenstein tells is that he found her after she was struck by lightning, causing her to completely lose her memory.
+Frankenstein’s goals are to develop Eva into a strong, independent woman to change how society views them.